SalarGhotaslo/GithubCV/README.md

 #### Analytical

 I understand how to break problems down into small pieces and take a structured approach to solve them.
-I have transferred this skill into various coding projects, which has allowed me to debug code quickly and efficiently.
+Having this structured approach has helped me save time in all of my coding projects as well as my efficiency in debugging.

 #### Team Player

 I have learned to work both autonomously and collaboratively using both influence and compromise.
 I am willing to listen to team members and embrace their ideas, but also have the ability to influence to entertain different ways of thinking.
+During one of my projects at Makers it really made me appreciate how important it is to stick to scrum practices, allowing the team to work better and more effectively.

 #### Adaptability